- Home

 Each year, a maximum of 15% of funds may be used for public services, a maximum of 20% may be used for grant administration, and at least 65% is used for housing programs, public facilities, infrastructure improvements, and other uses allowed under federal regulations.
 Programs and services may be delivered directly by the City of Bismarck, or the City may make subgrants to agencies to carry-out eligible programs and projects.

-The Consolidated Plan/Annual Action process begins in January of each year when CDBG grant application forms are made available by the City.
+The Consolidated Plan/Annual Action process begins in the spring of each year when CDBG grant application forms are made available by the City.
 Next, the City holds two public hearings concerning the Consolidated Plan (every five years) and Annual Action Plan (annually) to determine the priority housing and community development needs of the City.
 After the first public hearing, a draft Consolidated Plan and/or Annual Action Plan is made available for a 30-day public comment period.
-The second public hearing is usually held in March.
+The second public hearing is held prior to submission of the Consolidated Plan/Annual Action Plan to HUD; or at the conclusion of the 30-day public comment period.
 Usually, the Consolidated Plan and/or Annual Action Plan is adopted by the City Board at the conclusion of the second public hearing.

 The Consolidated Annual Performance and Evaluation Report (CAPER) provides a yearly accounting of CDBG funds allocated towards the implementation of the goals and objectives outlined in the Five-Year Strategic Plan included in the Consolidated Plan.
 Each year, the CAPER is made available on the City’s website in July for a 15 day comment period.